 The boat from Caticlan to Boracay takes 15 minutes.
 It costs PHP 75 for the environmental fee and PHP 100 for the terminal, plus the boat fare.
 The boat is a bangka — an outrigger canoe with a roof.
 The water is calm on the White Beach side during amihan season.
-The first thing I saw when we docked was the sand.
+The first thing you notice when you dock is the sand.

 White.
 Actually white.
 Not the off-yellow that most beaches settle for.
-This sand squeaks when you walk on it.
+This sand squeaks underfoot.

 Day 1: Station 3

-I'd booked a fan room at a Station 3 guesthouse.
-PHP 1,200/night (~$22).
-Basic: bed, fan, cold shower, WiFi that worked when it felt like it.
+Book a fan room at a Station 3 guesthouse for around PHP 1,200/night (~$22).
+Basic: bed, fan, cold shower, WiFi that works when it feels like it.
 Station 3 is the budget end — smaller hotels, local restaurants, and a 10-minute walk to the Station 2 action.

 First order of business: the beach.
-I walked from Station 3 to Station 1.
-Takes about 45 minutes.
-The sand doesn't change — same white, same fine texture, the entire 4 kilometers.
+Walk from Station 3 to Station 1 — about 45 minutes.
+The sand doesn't change: same white, same fine texture, the entire 4 kilometers.
 The water is turquoise and absurdly warm.
-You wade in knee-deep for 30 meters before it gets to waist height.
+You wade in knee-deep for 30 meters before it reaches waist height.

-Sunset from Station 1 was my first.
-The sky went orange, then pink, then purple, then dark.
-Paraw sailboats drifted across the foreground like paper cutouts.
-Everyone on the beach stopped walking and just watched.
+Save your first sunset for Station 1.
+The sky goes orange, then pink, then purple, then dark.
+Paraw sailboats drift across the foreground like paper cutouts.
+Everyone on the beach stops walking and just watches.

 Day 2: Underwater

 Island-hopping tour.
 PHP 2,000 per person.
-Our bangka carried eight of us to Crocodile Island first — the best snorkeling spot.
+The bangka carries eight to Crocodile Island first — the best snorkeling spot.
 The reef here has recovered since the 2018 rehabilitation.
 Corals are growing.
-Schools of sergeant major fish swarmed around me.
-I didn't see a turtle, but the Korean couple on the boat did and wouldn't stop talking about it.
+Schools of sergeant major fish swarm around you.
+A turtle is never guaranteed, but the Korean couple on the boat spotted one and wouldn't stop talking about it.

 Crystal Cove: PHP 200 entry.
 A small island with caves and a beach.
-The caves have blue-green water inside that glows when the sun hits it.
-We spent an hour snorkeling the surrounding reef.
+The caves hold blue-green water that glows when the sun hits it.
+Spend an hour snorkeling the surrounding reef.

 Lunch on a beach.
 Grilled fish, rice, and mango.
 Included in the tour price.
-Eaten with my hands because someone forgot to bring forks and nobody cared.
+Eaten with your hands, because someone always forgets the forks and nobody minds.

 Day 3: The Jump

 Ariel's Point.
-The boat left at 8AM from Station 1.
+The boat leaves at 8AM from Station 1.
 Thirty minutes to a private cove on the mainland coast.
 Five cliff-diving platforms.

 The 3-meter: fine.
 Fun.
 Like jumping off a diving board.